 We arrived on the number 30 Stagecoach bus from Gloucester, decamping at Pikehouse then walking along the quiet road directly to the site.
-We were greeted by the owner on arrival and told to pick any vacant slot as they were quiet despite the glorious weather predicted for the week.
+The owner greeted us on arrival and told to pick any vacant slot as they were quiet despite the glorious weather predicted for the week.

 Greenacre Campsite Facilities

-Greenacres has about 40 pitches that are suitable for tents of all sizes as well as caravans and motorhomes, each has an electric hookup which the owner provided us with an adaptor so phones and vapes could be kept charged in our little dome tent.
+Greenacres has about 40 pitches that are suitable for tents of all sizes and caravans and motorhomes.
+Each pitch has an electric hookup which the owner provided us with an adaptor so phones and vapes could be charged in our little dome tent.

 The campsite has a dedicated playing field for children with a play area and was quiet at night when we were there.

 They permitted dogs on-site and many including ours who enjoyed the dog-friendly venue.
 The big water bowl near reception was a pleasant touch and very appreciated on arrival.

 The site provides raised fire pits and sells logs with kindling, which is a great idea to allow campers to enjoy a campfire without scorching the grass.
 This got used most nights by us and in the morning to boil water for coffee.

 We brought with us a separate raised barbecue to cook breakfast and evening meal on.
 We typically cooked barbecue food including chicken kebabs, local sausages and bacon from the nice butchers in Coleford.
 Lunches typically were sourced from The Crusty Loaf bakery and Forest Deli, special mention of the malted rolls from the bakery and Single Gloucester cheese from the deli.
 Tesco and the Coop have stores in the town.
 Both were utilised and wish there were more Coops like this one elsewhere.